MOohTus/ODAMNet/docs/source/pages/analysis/usecase2.rst

    :alt: usecase2 AMI
    :align: center

-   : Network visualisation of Active modules which are enriched in CAKUT disease pathways
+   : Network visualisation of Active modules which are enriched in CAKUT disease pathways/processes

-Some network are enriched with the same pathways whereas other contain genes involved in different pathways.
-Target genes (i.e. active genes, grey spheres) could be part of pathways as non-target genes (white spheres).
+Some network are enriched with the same pathways/processes whereas other contain genes involved in different pathways/processes.
+Target genes
+(i.e. active genes, grey spheres) could be part of pathways/processes as non-target genes (white spheres).

 .. _useCase2_RWR: